Skip navigation

 SessionSemester Check-InSession Start Date

 Please submit a five-page minimum scholarly or published writing sample that demonstrates your research, writing, analytical and problem-solving skills.
 This writing sample may include either a copy of your master’s thesis (or a portion of it, plus bibliography) or a formal paper or report.
 Research skills mean both the skill to utilize a writing style manual (e.g., APA) and the skill of integrating published research into an academic paper or report.
-Email to apply@regent.edu using the subject line: SCA Doctoral Application Pieces or fax to 757.352.4725.
+The paper should be uploaded to regent.edu/items.

 Note: All items submitted as part of the application process become the property of Regent University and cannot be returned.